 - Multiple systems must be carefully coordinated to avoid frequency interference with each other.
 The best way to do this is to use wireless systems from the same manufacturer or set, and use frequencies that are already pre-coordinated (intermodulated) not to interfere with each other.
 There are a number of software programs that will make the required calculations and assign non-interfering frequencies.
 Our own Wireless Designer software is a great tool for use with Venue, Venue 2, DSQD, and Duet systems.
-Our FAQ #100 explains how you can troubleshoot intermodulation: How can I prevent RF inter-modulation interference?
+This FAQ explains how you can troubleshoot intermodulation: How can I prevent RF inter-modulation interference?
 Do I have to use a specific brand program for each type of wireless system?.

 - Know your noise.
 Before you assume that the cracking sound you hear is static, first confirm that it is not the rustling of clothing or your wire rubbing against something.

 - Use covers to keep moisture out of your transmitters (we make several!).
 Moisture is nearly impossible to remove once it's gotten inside the unit's case.
 Moisture under components and in through-holes eats away at any copper in its path (connectors and wiring) and hampers any signal attempting to travel that path.
 This creates what is known as "path distortion," and this is difficult to self-diagnose without a spectrum analyzer or taking the unit apart.
 A good amount of drop-outs that are attributed to "noise" are really due to path distortion due to unseen corrosion.